richdait/portfolio/README.md

 ##### Check [respository](https://github.com/richdait/Final_Project_Poverty) for a detailed project description and associated files.

 ## Project 4: **[The Geography and Seasonality of Crime in Seattle, WA](https://arcg.is/H0DL5)**
+* Collaborated with two other geography researchers to conduct a spatial temporal analysis of crime in Seattle, WA.

 # Web Development and Design
 ***